SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-would-you-like-ads-with-thatintro-to-adrotator-for-wp7.markdown

 | SlidingAdDirection
 (previously SlidingAdType) |

-Popup / slide behaviour, options include Top, Bottom, Left and Right.&nbsp; default is None which just displays a static ad on the screen.
+Popup / slide behaviour, options include Top, Bottom, Left and Right.  default is None which just displays a static ad on the screen.
 When enabled it hides the ad off screen and gets a new ad on it is return

  |